Mr. Yonathan Betkolia explains the current issues within the AUA

 Mr. Betkolia received heavy criticism from his colleagues in Australia as well as from the member of NSW parliament, Mr. Hugh McDermott who called Mr. Betkolia "a puppet of the Iranian regime".

-In this exclusive interview, Mr. Betkolia speaks in-depth about various topics. related to the current issues within the AUA, as well as his views on the future of organisation in general.
+In this exclusive interview, Mr. Betkolia speaks in-depth about various topics related to the current issues within the AUA, as well as his views on the future of the organisation in general.